 Neist Point is the westernmost point on the Isle of Skye and one of the best viewpoints on the island.
 On a clear day you will have excellent views over Moonen Bay.
 This spot is believed to be one of the best places for spotting sea birds, whales, dolphins, porpoises, and basking sharks.

-The walk out to the Neist Point Lighthouse takes about 30-45 minutes each way and the views are excellent.
+The walk out to the Neist Point Lighthouse takes about 30 to 45 minutes each way and the views are excellent.
 It is also a popular area for fishermen and one of the best places on Skye to watch the sunset.
-It’s one of Laurence’s favorite photography locations on Skye.
+It is one of Laurence’s favourite photography locations on Skye.

 Talisker whisky Isle of Skye and Scottish Highlands itinerary trip Scotland